renvins/serverpulse/README.md

 ### 3. Start and Access

-1.  **Start your Minecraft server.** The ServerPulse plugin will load automatically.
-If it's the first time, it will create the `config.yml` file in its data folder (`plugins/ServerPulse/`).
-Ensure you have correctly configured the InfluxDB token in that file (see step 1.5).
-Once configured, the plugin will start sending metrics to InfluxDB at the configured interval.
-Check the server console for any error messages from the plugin.
+1.  **Start your Minecraft server.** The ServerPulse plugin will load.
+Ensure you have correctly configured the InfluxDB token and customized the `server` tag (and added any other desired tags) in `plugins/ServerPulse/config.yml`.
+The plugin will then start sending metrics to InfluxDB.
+Check the server console for status messages or errors.

 2.  **Access Grafana:**
     Open your browser and navigate to `http://localhost:3000`.
     * The default credentials for Grafana are usually `admin` / `admin` (you will be prompted to change the password on first login).
-    * The InfluxDB datasource and a preconfigured dashboard ("Bed1's metrics" or similar) should already be available thanks to the provisioning files.
-You might need to wait a few minutes for the first metrics to appear after the server starts and the token is correctly configured.
+    * The InfluxDB datasource and a preconfigured dashboard should be available.
+You might need to adjust the dashboard queries (or create new ones) to filter by the specific `server` tag you configured.

 ---